giantswarm/rfc/simplify-basedomain-usage/README.md

 ### Different clusters in the same installation can't use different `baseDomain` values

 We have several controllers reconciling workload clusters, and these controllers receive the `baseDomain` configuration value to create resources for the reconciled clusters.
 Because we pass the `baseDomain` as a parameter to the controllers, all clusters in a single installation must share the same `baseDomain`.
-There is no way to use different a `baseDomain` for two workload clusters on the same installation.
+This has some big drawbacks

+- Different workload clusters managed by the same management cluster can't use different domains.
+If the customer wants a workload cluster with a different `baseDomain`, a new management cluster needs to be created.
+- Workload clusters can't be moved to a different management cluster, the `baseDomain` creates a dependency between the management cluster and the workload cluster.

 ### Same variable name for different values